RI Senior Management Team and Executive Board meet weekly to discuss our strategy and this aligns with the current government status.

 Logistically we use a blend of internally resourced transport and external companies in order to mitigate the risk should transportation be impacted.

-This has been replicated within our head office.
-Should a confirmed case of COVID-19 occur we will follow the government guidelines instigating an environmental clean as applicable.
+Should a confirmed case of Covid-19 occur we will follow the government guidelines instigating an environmental clean as applicable.
+Those who have been exposed to the infected individual will be instructed to self-isolate as per the government guidelines.

 Escalation/Decision Making Process